5 Reasons to bust out of your routine and go to a conference

-Conferences–whether they are industry specific trade shows, or inspirational/motivational events, or learning opportunities around a specific topic– bring up mixed emotions for me.
-On the one hand, I think about spending a lot of money to travel to another city, spend time away from my family, and eat crappy conference food…etc., etc. These are all things that make me think “Why would I want to go to a conference?”
+Conferences, whether they are industry-specific trade shows, inspirational/motivational events, or learning opportunities around a specific topic– bring up mixed emotions for me.
+On the one hand, I think about spending a lot of money to travel to another city, spend time away from my family, eat crappy conference food…etc., etc. These are all things that make me think “Why would I want to go to a conference?”

 Then I think about the times that I’ve actually gone to a conference.
 I think about all I learned and the contacts I made.
-And I have to admit: going to a conference is a great way to get an overview of what is happening any industryright now.
+And I have to admit: going to a conference is a great way to get an overview of what is happening in any industry right now.
 It’s an unmatched opportunity to meet new people and learn from them.
-And it busts you and me out of our day to day routine.
+And it busts you and me out of our day-to-day routine.

 1. Bust out of your routine

 There is a grind that you get stuck in, doing your thing, right?
-You go away to a conference and it opens your mind up to all kinds of possibilities.
+You go away to a conference, and it opens your mind up to all kinds of possibilities.
 That’s because you can see the world differently when you’re not at your desk answering emails and doing your ‘thing’.
-Instead, not only do you get a fresh perspective, but you are being stimulated in so many other ways as well.
-Whether you are meeting new people, or re-connecting with folks you already know; or you’re hearing about problems and solutions; or getting energized, and noticing what energizes everyone else–all this stimuli, including the change of scenery and routine, is working on your brain.
+Instead, not only do you get a fresh perspective but you are being stimulated in so many other ways as well.
+Whether you are meeting new people or re-connecting with folks you already know, or you’re hearing about problems and solutions; or getting energized, and noticing what energizes everyone else–all these stimuli, including the change of scenery and routine, are working on your brain.
 You’ll find you discover space in your mind to create new opportunities and find better solutions to problems you’ve had in front of you for a while.
 Conferences, at the core, are creative spaces.
 All of that new information can really prime your brain for a breakthrough.

 2. To recharge your battery

-Not your phone battery, (because it’ll be dead for most of the conference from all the tweeting and note taking and connecting) but your inner battery might be getting low.
-If you’re in a business, like I am, where you’re giving to people all day and you’re giving and you’re giving and you give some more and then you just keep giving… Pretty soon, there’s nothing left to give, right?
+Not your phone battery (because it’ll be dead for most of the conference from all the tweeting, note-taking, and connecting), but your inner battery might be getting low.
+If you’re in a business, like I am, where you’re giving to people all day, and you’re giving, and you’re giving, and you give some more, and then you just keep giving… Pretty soon, there’s nothing left to give, right?
 Sometimes you just gotta put something back in.

-A conference is chance to do that; to invest in yourself.
+A conference is a chance to do that, to invest in yourself.
 You can see some really inspiring speakers.
-You can hear from some people that are really smart.
+You can hear from some really smart people.
 (Much smarter than me!)
-Because a conference takes everyone out of their routine, folks are more open and will receive you differently than they might at a networking event, or even in a business meeting.
-People at a conference are just in a space of giving.
-A space of possibility.
-Conferences are giving places, where you can bring your empty cup and get it filled.
+Because a conference takes everyone out of their routine, folks are more open and will receive you differently than they might at a networking event or even in a business meeting.
+People at a conference are just in the space of giving—a space of possibility.
+Conferences are giving places where you can bring your empty cup and get it filled.